Elysian Fields (Hoboken, New Jersey): Early history of the area

 Originally called "Hobuck Island," the area had in the 18th century been an estate owned by the politically prominent Bayard family.
 Because William Bayard was a British loyalist during the Revolutionary War, after America achieved independence the land was confiscated and sold at public auction.
 Col. Stevens acquired the estate in 1783.
 In 1788, Stevens bought another 125 acres in the rural area known as Weehawken.
 With these real estate purchases, Stevens owned more than a mile of Hudson River frontage.
 In the early 19th century, the Stevens property in Weehawken acquired notoriety as "The Dueling Ground," where New Yorkers went to settle disputes with pistols, because dueling was outlawed in their state.
-In was on these grounds that Aaron Burr fatally shot Alexander Hamilton in 1804.
+It was on these grounds that Aaron Burr fatally shot Alexander Hamilton in 1804.

 The Stevens family lived in a villa atop Castle Point, a bluff that overlooked the Hudson, surrounded by lavishly landscaped property. "[The] gardens eventually boasted many vegetables and fruit trees, and hundreds of varieties of flowering shrubs, coffee plants, and exotic plants such as yucca," according to Hoboken historian Melissa Abernathy.

 At the time, the rest of Hoboken was largely an undeveloped, mosquito-infested swamp.
-There was also an abundance of turtles to be found — the swampy wetlands were known as "Turtle Grove" — and this led to the founding, in 1796, of The Hoboken Turtle Club (see illustration below).
+There was also an abundance of turtles to be found—the swampy wetlands were known as "Turtle Grove"—and this led to the founding, in 1796, of The Hoboken Turtle Club (see illustration below).
 According to a story published by the Penn Museum, "The Club became a venerable part of the local culinary landscape and continued throughout its existence to offer turtle soup and turtle steak dinners to its members."

 In the 1820s, the Stevens family began to drain the swamp and fill nearby marshes.
 The family, who shared interests in engineering, invention, sports, real estate, and business, began to envision the waterfront area below their estate as a combination recreational/pleasure resort for New Yorkers looking to escape from the city during sweltering summers and on weekends.

 In 1824, before the full development of the landscape surrounding Castle Point, Col. Stevens offered to sell the site to the city of New York for use as a public park.
 (This was decades before the creation of Central Park.)
 After the proposed sale was rejected by the city of New York, Col. Stevens decided to finish the project himself.